OriMoscovitz/NPFL128_Project_Ori_Moscovitz_6/README.md

 ---

 ## 🎯 The Problem
 This project refers to the challenges discussed in the paper [`Challenges in Sentiment Analysis by Saif M. Mohammad, 2017`](https://ufal.mff.cuni.cz/~hana/teaching/Mohammad2017_Chapter_ChallengesInSentimentAnalysis.pdf).
-Specifically, it focuses on sentence-level sentiment detection in product reviews using pre-trained transformers, while also evaluating model performance against star ratings and helpfulness metrics.
+Specifically, it focuses on exploring the correlation between sentiment analysis to star ratings, as well as the impact of sentiment on *helpful vote* votes.

 🔍 Scope
 Implemented: